VicDeo/inventory-api/README.md

 * `PUT /inventory/{id}` - Update all item properties by id
 * `DELETE /inventory/{id}` - Delete item by id

-For more detailed build-in documentation on API start the app and browse to `/swagger/index.html`.
+For more detailed built-in documentation start the app and visit `/swagger/index.html` in your browser.

 The app has a built-in rate limiting using the Token Bucket algorithm.
 Number of requests per second is configurable via `APP_RPS_LIMIT` env variable.